GMOD/Apollo/docs/Configure.md

 ### Canned Elements

 Canned comments, canned keys (tags), and canned values are configured using the Admin tab from the Annotator Panel on the web interface; these can no longer be created or edited using the configuration files.
-For more details on how to create and edit Canned Elements see [CannedElements.md] (https://github.com/GMOD/Apollo/blob/master/docs/CannedElements.md)
+For more details on how to create and edit Canned Elements see [Canned Elements](CannedElements.md).

 View your instances page for more details.
 For example
 - http://localhost:8080/apollo/cannedComment/